 E-cigarettes’ biggest threat to public health may be this: The increasing popularity of vaping may “re-normalize” smoking, which has declined for years.
 Reversing the hard-won gains in the global effort to curb smoking would be catastrophic.
 Smoking is still the leading preventable cause of death and is responsible for 480,000 American lives lost each year.

-A threat to young people.
+A threat to kids and young people.

 More effort and research are needed.